Ancient Egypt Key Stage 2 – National Curriculum

-Student will be required to:
+Student will be required to

 HIGHCLERE CASTLE in Newbury, Berkshire is the home of the 8th Earl and Countess of Carnarvon.
 In 1922 the 5th Earl of Carnarvon and Howard Carter discovered the tomb of Tutankhamun.
 Lord and Lady Carnarvon offer the opportunity to Primary Schools or those studying Egyptology to visit the Exhibition as part of their studies under the National Curriculum.
-Prices range from £4.50-£7.50 (plus VAT) per child depending on the type of visit you choose.

-Over 5,000 objects, works of art and everyday items were found in the tomb, providing an extraordinary insight into the Ancient Egyptian civilisation.Educational visits may be arranged outside of normal public opening, subject to availability.
+Over 5,000 objects, works of art and everyday items were found in the tomb, providing an extraordinary insight into the Ancient Egypt civilisation.Educational visits may be arranged outside of normal public opening, subject to availability.

 The visit takes approximately two and a half hours including lunch.
 On any one visit, the maximum number of children is 45.
 On arrival the children are divided into 2, 3 or 4 smaller groups depending upon the numbers.
 It is in the interest of the children that we keep these smaller groups to around 15, as neither the Exhibition nor the “Hands On” room can accommodate larger numbers.
 Each group, accompanied by an experienced guide, then visits in turn (for approximately 30 minutes at each venue) the following:

 The ancient Egypt Antiquities Room – a comprehensive exhibition with exhibits over 3,500 years old.